ZeroRickMore/Lethal_Company_Automodder_Distribution/README.md

 # Lethal_Company_Automodder
- An automodding script for lethal company by ZeroRickMore, not for commercial use
+ An automodding script for lethal company by ZeroRickMore.
+ This README needs to be updated, some info is still reliable, but something has changed for sure.
+ To make it work, just run in and follow the instruction in the terminal that opens.

 ## How to use